SimonPoparda/SpotifyETL/README.md

         print("Error:", response.status_code, response.reason)
 ```

-After that, I decided to my data into dictionary with playlist names as keys and dataframes as values
+After that, I decided to put my data into dictionary with playlist names as keys and dataframes as values
 ```py
 playlist_names = playlists['name']